HVKHCM/HVKHCM.github.io/index.md

 Email: huynh6 at stolaf.edu

 ## Research Experience
-I have contributed to five different research project and one industrial project.
-Below are the information about these projects

 *Finding Keys to the Peano Curve*\
 Paul D. Humke, **Khang V. Huynh** \
 [PDF](https://drive.google.com/file/d/10YWkhUI3fIC7bTLqm8lb4VqY-W4mV4Z5/view?usp=sharing)